-3. Assessment at a glance
+Assessment at a glance 3.

-3.1 Scheme of assessment
+Scheme of assessment 3.1

-Cambridge IGCSE First Language Thai comprises two papers.
+www.papacambridge.com Cambridge IGCSE First Language Thai comprises two papers.
 All candidates take Papers 2 and 3 and are eligible for the award of grades A to G.

-Paper 2: Reading and Directed Writing 21⁄4 hours Weighting Part 1 - 40 marks 60% Question 1 - 20 marks Candidates select, compare and summarise specific information from Passages 1 and 2.
-Question 2 - 20 marks Candidates respond to a directed writing task based on their understanding of Passage 1 and Passage 2.
-Part 2 - 20 marks Candidates respond to a directed writing task, based on Passage 3, in which they use and develop given information.
+Paper 2: Reading and Directed Writing 21⁄4 hours Weighting Part 1 - 40 marks Question 1 - 20 marks Candidates select, compare and summarise specific information from Pass and 2. sages 1 60% Question 2 - 20 marks Candidates respond to a directed writing task based on their understanding Passage 1 and Passage 2. g of Part 2 - 20 marks Candidates respond to a directed writing task, based on Passage 3, in whic use and develop given information.
 Paper 3: Continuous Writing 11⁄4 hours Weighting Candidates write one composition of 350-500 words.
 40%